GraphQLGuide/book/text/bg.md

 ```

 Then our server parses the JSON to figure out what happened.
 In this case, the `sender` is the user who performed the action, and we see under the `repository` attribute that the repo now has 9 watchers.

+# Continuous integration

+While continuous integration (CI) technically means merging to master frequently, in modern web development it usually means the process of tests being run automatically on each commit.
+It's often done with a service like [CircleCI](https://circleci.com/) that monitors our commits on Github, runs the tests on their servers, and provides a webpage for each commit where we can view the test output.
+We can also set it up to do something after the test, such as:

+- Mark a pull request as passing or failing the tests.
+- Mark that commit as passing or failing by adding a red X or green checkmark next to the commit in the repository's history.
+- If successful, deploy the code to a server—for example the staging or production server.

 # Authentication